chua-damien/Angptl4-in-NAFLD-immunopathologies/LIDPAD model /Human transcriptomic-guided disease staging/README.md

 Manual curation was carried out to include only genes positively correlated with disease progression and with a mouse ortholog based on biomaRT.
 This analysis resulted in a human-mouse unified NAFLD transcriptomic signature comprised of 54 genes.

-## Step 3: Inter-study/diet-induced model comparison using ssGSEA and the unidied NAFLD gene signature
+## Step 3: Inter-study/diet-induced model comparison using ssGSEA and the unified NAFLD gene signature

 Scripts and data files are available in "ssgsea using unified features" folder.